aio-libs/aiokafka/docs/kafka-python_difference.rst

   * Does autocommit

 This will never be a case where you own the IO loop, at least not with socket polling.
-To avoid misunderstandings as to why does those methods behave in a different way :ref:`aiokafka-consumer` exposes this interface under the name ``getmany()`` with some other differences described below.
+To avoid misunderstandings as to why do those methods behave in a different way :ref:`aiokafka-consumer` exposes this interface under the name ``getmany()`` with some other differences described below.